kevinohara80/nforce/README.md

 });
 ```

-The **nforce** query method returns a node stream.
+Like other API requests, **nforce** query method returns a node stream.
 By calling the `pipe` method on this object, your query call will automatically start streaming ALL of the records from your query in 2000 record batches.

 ```js
 // dataset of 50k records.